 It is a time of celebration and superstition.
-On the streets, we see carved, decorated pumpkins, people of all ages wearing scary costumes, and children wandering the neighborhood knocking on doors demanding treats.
+We see carved, decorated pumpkins on the streets, people of all ages wearing scary costumes, and children wandering the neighborhood knocking on doors demanding treats.

 What is the connection between Halloween and Samhain?
-Image credit: AP
+Credit: Public Domain

 Samhain: An Ancient Celtic Festival

-The worlds between the death and the living became blurred.
-To ancient Celts this was a time when ghosts of the dead returned to earth.
+The worlds between death and the living became blurred.
+To ancient Celts, this was a time when ghosts of the dead returned to earth.

-The ghosts of the dead were believed to damage crops and to combat the threat, ancient Celts often held raging bonfires – fire was used as a common way to ward off evil spirits.
+The ghosts of the dead were believed to damage crops, and to combat the threat, ancient Celts often held raging bonfires – the fire was used as a common way to ward off evil spirits.

 The practice continued throughout the region even after Christianity took hold in the Middle Ages and the festival was renamed All Hallows' Eve.
 Later, in towns, the fires shrank and were instead placed within turnips or gourds, which were inexpensive, readily available, and safe "containers."